Scalable Multi-agent Reinforcement Learning Algorithm for Wireless Networks: Multi-agent Reinforcement Learning Design with Problem Decomposition

-In this section, we try to decompose the updating of $\theta$ parameters into local updates for each agent while still keeping solving the global optimization problem.
-We first formulate the local update for $\theta_i$ in each agent, which is the partial derivation of original target function.
-The gradient of target function with respect to local parameter set $\theta_i$ is denoted as:
+Inspired by the gradient update in Eq.\eqref{gradient_update}, it is possible to employ a centralized estimator to fit the Q-function precisely with global knowledge.
+However, such algorithms require frequent communication between the central server and agents.
+The way of the global Q-function estimation can be time-consuming and unrealistic in our considered large-scale network with hundreds of agents and super-wide serving area, i.e. scalability problem.

-For simplicity, we only derive the gradient for non-episodic case, while the derivation for episodic case is similar.
-Recap in Assumption \ref{basic_ref_AC} and the definition of observation function, the policies in each agents are independent.
-Then, we have:
+To train multiple agents simultaneously and distributively, we try to decompose the problem of updating $\theta$ parameters into local updates for each agent, while still solving the global optimization problem.
+We first formulate the local update for $\theta_i$ in each agent by taking partial derivation of original target function with respect to the local parameter $\theta_i$.
+Recall that Assumption \ref{basic_ref_AC} and the definition of observation function, the policies in each agents are independent.
+Then, we have